A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Introduction

-The proposed OOV anonymization strategy allows an easy implementation as a preprocessing step, so no modification of model code or training code is needed.
-In addition, OOV anonymization can be used in both the encoder and the decoder.
-We show the proposed approach significantly outperforms the model with all rare identifiers being replaced with \verb|UNK|, in code completion and bug fixing tasks, with the Transformer~\cite{vaswani_transformer} architecture being used, see example comparison in fig.~\ref{fig:res_varmisuse}.
+The proposed OOV anonymization strategy allows for easy implementation as a preprocessing step, thus no modification of model code is required.
+Another advantage of the OOV anonymization is that it enhances both the encoder and the decoder.
+The proposed approach significantly outperforms the model with all rare identifiers being replaced with an \verb|UNK|, in code completion and bug fixing tasks, with the Transformer~\cite{vaswani_transformer} architecture being used (see example comparison in Fig.~\ref{fig:res_varmisuse}).
+Our code and data split are available at \url{https://github.com/bayesgroup/code_transformers}.

-The rest of the work is organized as follows.
-In section \ref{related}, we review the existing works in the field of rare identifiers processing.
-In section \ref{ours} we formally describe the proposed anonymization-based approach of handling rare identifiers.
-Finally, in section \ref{experiments} we empirically test the proposed method on two tasks, namely, code completion and bug fixing.